Weight conjectures for $\ell$-compact groups and spetses: Alperin's weight conjecture for homotopy fixed point fusion systems

 \begin{proof} Set $B_0=B_0(\bG^F)$.
 It suffices to show that $l(B_0)=|\Irr(W_{\phi\zeta})|$.
 Now $l(B_0)=|\Irr(B_0)\cap\cE(\bG^F,1)|$ is the number of unipotent characters of $\bG^F$ in $B_0$, by \cite[Thm.~A]{Ge93} and Remark~\ref{rem:very good Lie}.
 By \cite[Thm.~5.24]{BMM93}, $\Irr(B_0)\cap\cE(\bG^F,1)$ is the principal $e$-Harish-Chandra series of~$\bG^F$, which in turn by \cite[Thm.~3.2]{BMM93} is in bijection with $\Irr(W_{\phi\zeta})$. \end{proof}

-In light of the above, our first main result, Theorem~\ref{thmc} from the introduction and which we restate here can be seen as the statement that a version of AWC holds for $\ell$-compact groups.
+In light of the above, our first main result, Theorem~\ref{thmb} from the introduction and which we restate here can be seen as the statement that a version of the AW conjecture holds for $\ell$-compact groups.

 \begin{thm} Let $\ell>2$, $X$ a simply connected $\ell$-compact group with Weyl group $(W,L)$, $\tau$ an automorphism of $X$ whose class in $\Out(X)$ has finite order prime to $\ell$.
 Let $q$ be a power of a prime different from~$\ell$ and let $\cF(\twt X(q))$ be the saturated fusion system associated to $\twt X(q)$.
 If $\ell$ is very good for $(W,L)$, then